-- Improves system throughput during the ALTER TABLE operation The database server does not log any changes to the table data during the in-place alter operation.
-Not logging changes has the following advantages: - Log space savings can be substantial for very large tables. - The alter operation is not a long transaction.
+• Improves system throughput during the ALTER TABLE operation

+The database server does not log any changes to the table data during the in-place alter operation.
+Not logging changes has the following advantages:

+- Log space savings can be substantial for very large tables. - The alter operation is not a long transaction.

-If the check_for_ipa Scheduler task is enabled, each table that has one or more outstanding in-place alter operations is listed in the ph_alert table in the sysadmin database.
-The alert text is: Table database:owner.table name has outstanding in place alters.
+If the check\for\ipa Scheduler task is enabled, each table that has one or more outstanding in-place alter operations is listed in the ph\alert table in the sysadmin database.
+The alert text is: Table database:owner.table\name has outstanding in place alters.
 The alert type is informative.

-The ph_alert Table (Administrator's Reference)
+The ph\alert Table (Administrator's Reference)

-When the database server uses the in-place alter algorithm:
+Conditions for in-place alter operations:

-The database server uses the in-place alter algorithm for certain types of operations that you specify in the ADD, DROP, and MODIFY clauses of the ALTER TABLE statement.
+The database server can use the in-place alter algorithm to process only certain ADD, DROP, or MODIFY operations of the ALTER TABLE statement, and only if the table schema or the ALTER TABLE statement does not require a slow alter algorithm.